triSYCL/sycl/sycl/doc/GettingStartedACAP.md

 ```

-## Cardano and Chess
+## AIE SDF and Chess compilers

 To use the SYCL device compiler you will need an installation of the Xilinx
-Scout tool that contains Cardano.
+Vitis framework that contains AIE development environment.

-While we don't really have any interest in Cardano, we make use of the tools it
+While we do not really use AIE SDF tools, we make use of the tools it
 relies on for our AI Engine kernel compilation.
 In this case the `xchesscc`
 compiler which compiles our kernels to an ELF binary loadable by the AI Engine
 using Synopsis's `chess` compiler toolchain.